Trauma Treatment for Women

 Trauma can be a difficult problem to surmount.
 For many people, it takes years of trauma treatment in order to go back to places, see people or things that remind them of the disturbing event that happened in their lives.

-One way of treating trauma is through medication.
+One way of treating trauma is through medication called pharmacotherapy.
 Certain drugs and medicine are known to help manage trauma symptoms like irritability, aggression, depression, and hyperarousal.
-Nevertheless, in Christian trauma recovery services, medication should be used in partnership with some form of therapy and with prayer.
+Nevertheless, in Christian recovery services, medication should be used in partnership with some form of therapy and with prayer.

 For trauma patients, the most common form of behavioral therapy is exposure.
 Avoidance is a prevalent symptom of trauma.
 As such, in exposure therapy, patients are urged to gradually face places, people and things that remind them of the traumatic event.
 Exposure therapy is proven to reduce the propensity for anxiety, depression, and irritability.